Making movies and rendering photorealistic images

 .

-It is better to eliminate translational/rotational motions before making an animation.
+- Getting rid of translational/rotational motion will improve the animation.
 Add code aligning each frame to the reference.

 Encoding movies with ffmpeg